dsp/dsp.github.io/content/posts/2024-02-24-i-want-to-like-nushell/index.md

 ![open a toml in nushell](./images/nushell-open.png) Of course, I can then go ahead and query it:
 ![filter a toml in nushell](./images/nushell-toml-filter.png) Neat!
-This also works with JSON and others.
+This also works with JSON and a good set of other structured formats.
+It opens a ton of possibilities.
+Of course you can always use `jq` and others, but having it built it for a set of common formats lets you both interactively and in scripts do really cool stuff.
 ## Complete all the things
 I keep all my source code in `~/src`.
 I always wanted a fast way to switch to a project.
 It was a good task to see how easy it is to implement custom commands with nushell.
 The goal was simple: *Create a `p $name` command that switches to the project `$name`.*